alsanch/azurearcservers/README.md

 **Note**: you can enable/disable what's deployed in this framework by using the deployment variables within DeployAzureArcMVP.ps1.

 ## Limitations
+- The following two Azure Policies will not work if the servers already have a connection to a Log Analytics workspace (multi-homing is not supported in the MMA extension)
+    - Configure Log Analytics extension on Azure Arc enabled Windows servers
+    - Configure Log Analytics extension on Azure Arc enabled Linux servers
 - The framework does not deploy a second log analytics connection from the Azure Arc Servers to the Security Log Analytis Workspace.
 (Work in Progress)

 ## Screenshots